-One had just become a foster parent and saw a need in that community.
-As soon as she heard she had a kiddo headed her way, she found herself racing around to family, friends, and stores trying to gather the items she thought the child would need.
-While she wanted to be focused on preparing her heart and home for the new family member, she instead was stressing about diapers, clothing and car seats.
+One had just become a foster parent and saw a pressing need in her local foster community.
+As soon as she heard she had a kiddo headed her way, she found herself racing around to family, friends, and stores trying to gather items she thought the child would need.
+While she wanted to focus on preparing her heart and home for the new family member, she instead was stressing about diapers, clothing and car seats.

-If she already had a big community supporting her family but was still struggling with this, surely other foster families were also struggling, and possibly having an even harder time.
-So she gathered a couple friends and they brainstormed.
+Even with a big community supporting her family, she struggled to quickly find resources before her child arrived.
+She thought, surely, other foster families must be struggling, too – possibly having an even harder time.
+So she gathered a few friends to brainstorm a solution.
 An idea was born: The Foster Box.

-It was created to help provide clothes and children’s items to foster families, specifically during that period of transition.
-What makes TFB different is that we strive to be fast and convenient; our goal is to deliver the Box to the foster family within 72 hours or less.
-We also continue to support families as the foster children in their home grow into new sizes and stages.
-And we begin to build relationships with the foster community in the process.
+The Foster Box was created to help provide clothes and children’s items to foster families, specifically during that period of transition.
+What makes TFB different is that we strive to be fast and convenient; our goal is to deliver the “Box” of requested items to the foster family within 72 hours or less.
+We continue to support foster families as children in their care grow into new sizes and stages of life.
+We begin to build relationships within the foster community in the process.